devopstrainings/linux-basics-katakoda/linux-adminstration/step3.md

 `visudo`{{execute}}

 `ALL` is a default keyword which is available in sudoers to add all the commands access to all the machines.
-Else we can give o
+Else we can give our own list of commands with list of machines.

+##